zzyong99/go-micro/README.md

     - Functioned as main entrance of the back-end system
     - Forward auth request to auth-service
 - authentication-service
-    - Connected to Postgres database to authenticate user logging
+    - Connected to Postgres database to authenticate user login